Big-Fig/Fediverse.app/README.md

 5. Fedi **don't decrypt** message and use FCM message with encrypted data as simple trigger to load latest notification via REST API (this will be improved in future releases)
 6. Fedi display notification

-Since PushRelayServer don't know private decryption keys, it is can't access any privacy data.
+Since PushRelayServer doesn't know private decryption keys, it is can't access any private data.

 ##### Pros
 * **Don't have access to user private data**